A phase field model for the motion of prismatic dislocation loops by both climb and self-climb: Simulations

 \subsection{Evolution of an elliptic prismatic loop under the combined climb effect}

-In the first numerical example, we simulate evolution of an elliptic prismatic loop using the phase field model, see Fig.~\ref{fig.elliptic}.
+In the first numerical example, we simulate evolution of an elliptic prismatic loop using the phase field model, see Fig.~\ref{fig.elliptic} and Fig.~\ref{fig.elliptic.only.selfclimb}.
 The two axes of the initial elliptic profile are $l_1=80b$ and $l_2=40b$.
 Fig.~\ref{fig.elliptic.with.selfclimb} shows the elliptic prismatic loop will not directly shrink, due to the self-climb effect, and there is a trend to evolve to a circle in the shrinking process.
-Fig.~\ref{fig.elliptic.without.selfclimb} shows { that without the self-climb effect}, the elliptic loop directly shrink until vanishing.
+Fig.~\ref{fig.elliptic.without.selfclimb} shows that without the self-climb effect, the elliptic loop directly shrink until vanishing.
 The time of shrinking of loop with self-climb is much more than the time without self-climb.
-The shapes { are} also { totally different} in the process.
-These will influence the pattern of the interactions of two loops, see details in the simulations Sec.(5.2)
+The shapes are also { totally different} in the process.
+These will influence the pattern of the interactions of two loops, see details in the simulations; see Sec.(\ref{simulation.twoloops}).
+Moreover, we show the evolution of an elliptic prismatic loop only by self-climb using the phase field model, seeing Fig.~\ref{fig.elliptic.only.selfclimb}, to illustrate the effect of the self-climb effect.
+Red ellipse is the initial state, and the loop converges to the equilibrium shape of a circle (green circle) under its self-stress.
+The area enclosed by a prismatic loop is conserved during the self-climb motion.
+More simulation information about the self-climb effect can be found in our previous papers \cite{Niu2017, Niu2019, Niu2021}.